Grooming guide

 Grooming is healthcare, not just looks

 Weekly grooming is a built-in health check.
-Lumps, weight changes, skin irritation, ear odour, and dental problems all show up during a groom before they become crises.
+You feel the lumps, see the skin irritation, smell the ear infection, notice the weight change.
+These things show up during a groom before they become emergencies.

-A matted coat needing shaving, a dental extraction, or a nail infection costs many times more than the regular grooming that prevents them.
+A matted coat needing sedation and shaving, a dental extraction, or an infected nail costs many times what regular grooming costs.
+A brush is cheaper than a vet visit.
+It really is that simple.

 Daily & weekly